rollingcomma/aws-lamp/index.md

 permalink: /
 ---

-# AWS lAMP STACK Setup
+# Amazon AWS LAMP stack setup
+{: .text-purple-000}
 {: .fs-9 }

 An user manual for setting up the environment on Amazon AWS for web application deployment